Best App Icon Examples to Inspire You

 Illustrated app design

-In closing, here are a few examples of more intricate designs using different types of illustrations.
+In closing, here are a few examples of the best app icon designs using different types of illustrations.
 This is definitely something that you shouldn’t attempt to do if you don’t have any design knowledge.
 However, an experienced graphic designer or even a place like our free illustration library can definitely offer a great design solution for almost any type of app.

 Using photos in app icon design is usually not a great idea, but a photorealistic illustration high quality PNG file is another story altogether.
 This style allows you to add more details to your design but still keeping in mind the (space) restrictions you’re dealing with.
 For example, this idea for an app (presumably) for cinnamon roll recipes is bound to make anyone’s mouth water and would be difficult to overlook!